thingsboard/thingsboard.github.io/docs/faq.md

 ## Where can I host ThingsBoard?

-You can host ThingsBoard in the cloud, on-premises or locally on your laptop, PC or event Raspberry Pi.
+You can host ThingsBoard in the cloud, on-premises or locally on your laptop, PC or even Raspberry Pi.
 We recommend to get started with Docker installation

   - [Linux & Mac OS](/docs/user-guide/install/docker/)
   - [Windows](/docs/user-guide/install/docker-windows/)

-You can also take a look at [cluster setup])(/docs/user-guide/install/cluster-setup/) guide.
+You can also take a look at [cluster setup](/docs/user-guide/install/cluster-setup/) guide.

 ## How to connect my device?